voishchev/helloworld/README.md

      Stored and Computed properties
      Observers for Stored properties = callbacks (willSet(newVal) & didSet(oldVal))
      Getters & Setters for Computed properties
+     willSet & didSet
 --------------------------------------
+18.05.2022
+                + Main Types:
+               /                     \
+      Value Type               Reference Type
+             |                        ( enums, classes)
+       structures
+     (structs itself,
+  Int..
+String, Bool...)
+  + Structures VS Classes:
+     1) struct has auto Init (requires all the non-static properties for instantiation)
+     2) properties of class's inst  can be changed, even if the inst is const properties of struct's inst CANNOT be changed if the inst is const
+     3) Value Type VS Reference Type ~> what changes & what doesn't
+     4) mutating func: for chaging the froperty of class or struct itself (not of inst)
+     5) static var : props which are not required to be inited during instantiation
+     + Lazy props:  'lazy var x = "I'm not a vampire" ' = 'nil by default' are being ititialized in the first touch